Un Lujo: Recording and release

 While shooting the telenovela Por Ella Soy Eva in March 2012, Lucero recorded and released "No Me Dejes Ir" ("Don't Let Me Go"), a song that was to be included on the soundtrack, and also revealed that she was still working on a new album to be titled Lujo produced by Joan Sebastian.
 Two months later the album title was announced as Un LuJo, using the first two letters of the names of both singers.
 Un Lujo includes four songs recorded by each performer individually and three duets.
 The song "Diséñame" ("Design Me") was presented by Sebastian at the Festival Acapulco 2012.
 Sebastian stated that the album is "a representation of the love and admiration we have for each other".

 Singles

-The duet "Caminar Contigo" ("Walk with You") was selected as the album lead single and peaked at number 18 in the Billboard Latin Songs and at number seven in the Regional Mexican Songs chart in the United States.
-"Diséñame", performed by Sebastian, was released as the second single, peaking at number 13 in the Regional Mexican Songs chart.
-In Mexico, the song peaked at number 10 on the Top General in the Monitor Latino charts and number 3 in the Mexican Airplay Chart according to Billboard International chart.
+The duet "Caminar Contigo" ("Walk with You") was selected as the album lead single and peaked at No. 18 in the Billboard Latin Songs and at No. 7 in the Regional Mexican Songs chart in the United States.
+"Diséñame", performed by Sebastian, was released as the second single, peaking at No. 13 in the Regional Mexican Songs chart.
+In Mexico, the song peaked at No. 10 on the Top General in the Monitor Latino charts and No. 3 in the Mexican Airplay Chart according to Billboard International chart.